Turn judgement into controlled, repeatable logic.

 Specifically, this component is designed to:

-• Eliminate uncontrolled subjectivity
+• Remove uncontrolled subjectivity

-• Provide clarity under pressure or ambiguity
+• Provide clarity under pressure and ambiguity

-• Produce defensible, documented outcomes
+• Generate defensible, documented outcomes

-• Align frontline decisions with organisational intent
+• Align frontline decisions with organisational intent and risk tolerance

 Without Decision Rules, standards drift.